Skip to main content

 Your market

 It is likely that most of your customers will come from your local business community.
-Small and medium sized businesses are the most likely to use your services.
+Small and medium-sized businesses are the most likely to use your services.
 Larger companies generally, but not always, have a central purchasing policy for office supplies and do not source them on a local basis.
 Any business that uses paper, computer accessories and general office sundries is a potential customer.
 If you sell online you are likely to find that your customers are located all around the UK so you'll need to give some thought to your delivery methods.

 You may also decide to target non-business customers, such as students.
-For example you might offer 'back to college' or 'new term' packs.
+For example, you might offer 'back to college' or 'new term' packs.
 If you offer other services, such as photocopying and scanning then you are likely to attract a certain amount of off the street, non-business custom.

 Decide which services to offer